doctrine/doctrine-laminas-hydrator/README.md

 By default, every collections association has a special strategy attached to it that is called during the hydrating and extracting phase.
-All those strategies extend from the class `Zend\Doctrine\Hydrator\Strategy\AbstractCollectionStrategy`.
+All those strategies extend from the class `Doctrine\Zend\Hydrator\Strategy\AbstractCollectionStrategy`.

 The library provides four strategies out of the box:

-1. `Zend\Doctrine\Hydrator\Strategy\AllowRemoveByValue`: this is the default strategy, it removes old elements that are not in the new collection.
+1. `Doctrine\Zend\Hydrator\Strategy\AllowRemoveByValue`: this is the default strategy, it removes old elements that are not in the new collection.
-2. `Zend\Doctrine\Hydrator\Strategy\AllowRemoveByReference`: this is the default strategy (if set to byReference), it removes old elements that are not in the new collection.
+2. `Doctrine\Zend\Hydrator\Strategy\AllowRemoveByReference`: this is the default strategy (if set to byReference), it removes old elements that are not in the new collection.
-3. `Zend\Doctrine\Hydrator\Strategy\DisallowRemoveByValue`: this strategy does not remove old elements even if they are not in the new collection.
+3. `Doctrine\Zend\Hydrator\Strategy\DisallowRemoveByValue`: this strategy does not remove old elements even if they are not in the new collection.
-4. `Zend\Doctrine\Hydrator\Strategy\DisallowRemoveByReference`: this strategy does not remove old elements even if they are not in the new collection.
+4. `Doctrine\Zend\Hydrator\Strategy\DisallowRemoveByReference`: this strategy does not remove old elements even if they are not in the new collection.

 As a consequence, when using `AllowRemove*`, you need to define both adder (eg. addTags) and remover (eg. removeTags).
 On the other hand, when using the `DisallowRemove*` strategy, you must always define at least the adder, but the remover